 Highgate Wood

-Highgate Wood is a 9-hole, par 40 course set in ancient woodland in north London.
+Highgate Wood is a 9-hole, par 39 course set in ancient woodland in north London.
 Members of the North London Golfington Club have created a course inspired by those that woodkeepers played for their own entertainment centuries ago.
-Even in the few years since its initial revival in 2017, it has undergone a few changes in keeping with the changing nature of the wood.
+Even in the few years since its initial revival in 2017, it has undergone a few changes in keeping with the changing nature of the woodland.

 Course